TerribleCodes/100-days-of-Node.js/15. Testing/jest.md

 * `jest` is a javascript framework for testings.
 * Refer [unit-testing](unit-testing.md) for more information.
+* There are many frameworks out there for Testing
+    * Jasmine
+    * Mocha with Chai and Sinon
+    * Jest
+* The ES6 isn't natively supported by `jest`.
+Therefor Node.js import system will be used.

+# Automated Testing

+- Automated testing is the process of writing `test code` to test the `production code`.
+- This can be used to catch bugs before deploying and can refactor the code with confidence.
+* There are 3 types of testings
+    * Unit Testing
+    * Integration Testing
+    * End to End Testing
+- In `Unit Testing`, Classes and functionalities will be tested witout considering the external dependencies.
+- In `Integration Testing`, the production code wll be tested with external dependencies.
+- In `End to End testing`, all the UI and others will be tested.
+Ex: Selenium
+* For the UI tests, use the `puppeteer` package.

 * Basic structure of a jest test module:

 ```javascript